Kanlaya Sysomvang

 Kanlaya Sysomvang (born 3 November 1990) is a Laotian association football manager and former player.
-He is the head coach of Laos U17 and assistant coach of Laos.
+He is the head coach of Young Elephants.

 Club career

 In 2010, he signed for MCTPC, now known as Yotha FC.
 He played there for 1 season before signing with Thai side Khon Kaen in 2011.

 International career

 He represented Laos at the 2009 SEA Games and made his senior debut in 2010.